Parrot’s feather has feathered leaves that come above the water’s surface and can look like they are made of plastic.

 Parrot’s feather grows in at least 26 states across the country, and there are only female plants in the United States.
 No seeds are produced on the plants in North America, but fragments can take root and start to grow on their own.
 The foliage dies off in winter, and the roots produce new shoots in the spring.
 The stems and leaves of parrot’s feather can stand up out of the water nearly a foot.
 This invasive species can out-compete native plants and attract unwanted insects, especially mosquitoes.

-Parrot's feather can be across the southern United States and along both coastlines.
+Parrot's feather can be found across the southern United States and along both coastlines.